Our Frequently Asked Questions should cover most inquiries, but if you’d like more explanation please reach out – we’d love to hear from you!

 How do you do it?

 Essentially, we cast a high-detail mould of the hands or feet we wish to capture using dental alginate.
+The alginate starts as a powder, and we add warm water from the tap in your kitchen to create the right mix.
+The hand, foot, or paw we are casting will be held still in this alginate mixture for about 45 seconds, and once removed, a perfect mould will be left behind.
 The mould is then filled with stone, metal, or resin to create a sculpture that will last a lifetime.
 We are a professional life casting service, so we will do everything for you, usually right in the comfort of your home!

-Check out our detailed Process page for the steps you will take to move forward with creating Memory Castings; our request our Shadowboxes and/or Love Sculptures PDF documents for even more detail.
+Check out our detailed Process page for the steps you will take to move forward with creating Memory Castings.

 What is the right age?